hiruthicShaSS/eduserveMinimal/README.md

     python main.py
     ```

     #### This script require client_secret.json file which can be attained from [Google Developer Console](https://stackoverflow.com/questions/40136699/using-google-api-for-python-where-do-i-get-the-client-secrets-json-file-from).
+If you have dedicated cloud storage please use that, with GDrive you need to give permission every time the script executes.

     *If you are gnna use different storage solution you dont need this step and you can modify the code on the file [eduserve.py](/eduserve.py) on line [136](https://github.com/hiruthic2002/eduserveMinimal/blob/86bb401677be61f684c0f3a8b33fe0cbbe54adfb/eduserve.py#L136)*